In 2004, a trial lawyer of 16 years turned tech entrepreneur, Kevin O’Keefe, voiced the idea that lawyers should have blogs.

 Scott has been building WordPress themes and plugins from scratch since 2008, and has been with LexBlog since 2012.
 He lives on an island off the coast of Maine with his family.

-Angelo has been a LexBlog employee for almost ten years, starting on the Success team and then moving into a developer role.
+Angelo has been a LexBlog employee for over 8 years, starting on the Success team and then moving into a developer role.
 These days he mostly spends his time working on the back-end of the LexBlog platform fixing bugs and working on new features for our customers.

 Aimee loves working in Support because she loves helping people and helping people learn how to use technology to better their lives.
 When she’s not helping lawyers change the law, you’ll find her biking, camping, or creating interactive art projects for festivals.